eoffermann/super-abliterator/README.md

 ## Future Directions

-- **Gradio GUI:** A graphical interface is in progress to allow users to interact with the toolkit via a web application.
+- **Gradio GUI:** The graphical interface is currently in development.
+Future updates will add a fully functional Gradio-based UI as outlined above.
 - **Extended Datasets:** Future versions may include support for additional datasets and more nuanced instruction handling.
 - **Enhanced Modifications:** The project will continue to improve the methods for calculating and applying refusal directions, making the process more robust.

----

-Feel free to open an issue or submit a pull request if you have suggestions or need further assistance!